ekohe/wulin_master/README.md

 `:sql_type`

 This option is only used when the column is a virtual attribute column.
-Since it is not a real column in database, we can't know its type of db level.
-So if you want to make this column be editable in the `create` form or `edit` form, you have to explicitly specify its `:sql_type`.
+Since it is not a real column in the database, we can not know its type of db level.
+So if you want to enable this column to be editable in the `create` or `edit` form, you have to explicitly specify its `:sql_type`.

 `:editor`

-By default, if the column is editable, the type of cell editor is decided from the column type: `string`, `integer`, `boolean` etc. So you don't need to specify the editor manually for general cases.
-But sometimes, you have to define the `:editor`.
-For example, `SelectEditor` renders a dropdown of possible values of the column, `TimeCellEditor` renders a time-picker for the column which is `datetime` type, etc.
+By default, if the column is editable, the type of cell editor is determined from the column types such as `string`, `integer`, `boolean` etc. Therefore you don't need to specify the editor manually for general cases.
+However in some cases you have to define the `:editor`.
+For example, `SelectEditor` renders a dropdown of possible values of the column, `TimeCellEditor` renders a time-picker for the column which is of `datetime` type, etc.

-You can define a new type of editor by yourself, the editor definitions are all located in `editor.js`
+You can define a new type of editor by yourself.
+All editor definitions can be found in `editor.js`

 `:formatter`

-This option defines how the value is displayed in the grid cell, for example: `MoneyFormatter` renders the number value as money format, etc.
+This option defines how the value is displayed in the grid cell.
+For example, `MoneyFormatter` renders the number value as money format, etc.

-And, you can also define a new formatter by yourself, the formatter definitions are all located in `slick.editor.js`.
+You can also define a new formatter by yourself.
+The formatter definitions are all located in `slick.editor.js`.

 `:choices`